Carnegie Investment Counsel Blog

 • Executor: Person charged with administering your estate.
 Pick wisely.

-• Power of Attorney – Financial: A POA for financial decisions means that someone has the full power to make financial transactions on your behalf.
-Again, pick wisely.
+• Power of Attorney – Financial: Grants someone authority to make financial transactions on your behalf.

-• Power of Attorney – Health Care: The Health Care POA gives someone the authority to make health care decisions for you in the event you are unable to do so yourself.
+• Power of Attorney – Health Care: Gives someone authority to make health care decisions if you are unable to do so.

 5. Turn the Tables & Ask Your Kids

 You can’t expect the next generation to think about finances the same way you have during your life.
 The costs of college and raising kids in general have changed dramatically.
 Jobs and related benefits are less secure.
 What hasn’t changed, however, is the need for a plan.
-In fact, now more than ever kids need a plan since they are required to secure their retirement more than ever before.
+In fact, now more than ever, adult children need a plan since they are increasingly responsible for securing their own retirement.
 Encourage them to start sooner rather than later.

 6. Ask for Help

 Talking about family finances is not easy.
-It is why most families avoid the topic all together.
+It is why most families avoid the topic altogether.
 It does not have to be uncomfortable.
 The value of sharing information far outweighs the potential risk caused by not communicating.
-Do not be intimated by a perceived “lack of knowledge” about financial topics.
+Do not be intimidated by a perceived lack of knowledge about financial topics.
 You don’t have to be a Wall Street pro since this conversation is about you and your goals.

 Now that you are armed with a plan, good luck!
 You’ll do great!